Freight Classification

 Shippers that wish to avoid freight classifications and density rules can take advantage of the Logistics Plus exclusive LTL Density Rates Program.
 This program will appeal to freight forwarders and international shippers who wish to guesswork the domestic portion of their overall transportation costs.

-Nearly 2,000 commodities will be moving to a newly expanded density table containing 13 classes.
+Over 2,000 commodities now fall under the newly expanded density table, which contains 13 classes.
 This will affect the pricing of many LTL shipments.
 The 18-tier classification density scale used today will remain unchanged.
-However, the current 11-tier scale used for many density-based commodities will be expanded to a 13-tier table with classes 50 and 55 being added for higher densities.
-Commodities currently classified under the 11-tier chart will be converted to the new 13-tier version.
-Commodities with custom density tiers (such as 70, 125, 200) and those where stowability, handling, and liability are less impactful will also be converted to the 13-tier.
-Here’s how the new (on July 19, 2025) density scale will be standardized under the 13-tier system:
+However, commodities previously classified under the old 11-tier chart have been converted to the new 13-tier version shown below.
+Commodities with custom density tiers (such as 70, 125, 200) and those for which stowability, handling, and liability are less impactful will also be converted to the 13-tier system.
+Commodities that have any stowability, handling, and liability exceptions will continue to have a single class or modified density-based class designation.

 The following classes not included in the new scale still exist but are not a part of the current 11-tier or future 13-tier density scales: 77.5, 150, 110, 200, 500.